jungho/k8s-bootcamp/bootcamp/exercises/README.md

 ## Install Docker

-*This portion is only required if you will be building Docker images locally and if you want to deploy a local openshift cluster using the oc cli*
+*This portion is only required if you will be building Docker images locally and if you want to deploy to a local Kubernetes cluster using the kubectl cli*

 Install docker for your operating system.